Toggle menu

 12. Support training and review

-Stockton-on-Tees Borough Council recognizes the invaluable role that foster carers play in providing quality placements for children in our care.
+Stockton-on-Tees Borough Council recognizes the invaluable role that foster carers play in providing quality homes for children in our care.
 Fostering is a very rewarding experience, but also a challenging one.
 Good quality supervision, training and support is essential in ensuring foster carers maintain high standards of care and provide children with the safe, stable, healthy and nurturing environments which they need to develop and thrive.
 Stockton-on-Tees Borough Council is committed to supporting foster carers financially, practically and emotionally to carry out their role.

-Responsibility for the support and supervision of approved foster carers lies with the Post Approval Mainstream Team and the Kinship Team.
 Each foster carer will be allocated a named, suitably qualified supervising social worker to support them in carrying out the fostering task.
 When placing children with foster carers, the child's social worker is responsible for ensuring that the foster carers receive sufficient information about the child, their family and situation, as well as involving carers in the planning and consultation process.
 Children's Social Workers should ensure that they also support the foster carer by visiting regularly and maintaining effective communication.

 The allocated supervising social worker will supervise the work of the foster carer regularly and will identify and support with training and development needs.
 The usual minimum frequency for supervision is every six weeks, however, many foster carers have a much higher level of contact than this.
 In certain situations, the supervision frequency may be less than 6 weekly; this is usually in respect of those foster carers who have limited short break arrangements or where a long term foster care arrangement has been identified as needing less supervision.